Cobb, California

 Cobb is a census designated place (CDP) in Lake County, California, United States.
 Cobb is located 1 mi northwest of Whispering Pines, at an elevation of 2,631 ft.
 The population was 1,295 at the 2020 census, down from 1,778 at the 2010 census.

 History

 The area is named for John Cobb, who settled in Cobb Valley in 1853.
 The first post office at Cobb opened in 1911.

 2015 fire

 Many of the community's homes were destroyed in September 2015 by the Valley Fire.

 Geography

 Cobb is located on State highway 175 at an elevation of 2600 ft.

-According to the United States Census Bureau, the CDP has a total area of 5.0 sqmi, of which 99.83% of it is land and 0.17% is water.
+According to the United States Census Bureau, the CDP has a total area of 5.0 sqmi, of which 99.83% is land and 0.17% is water.
 The ZIP code is 95426.
-Lake County borders Napa County to the southeast, Sonoma County to the southwest, Mendocino County to the west and northwest, Glenn County to the northeast and Colusa and Yolo Counties to the east.
+Lake County borders Napa County to the southeast, Sonoma County to the southwest, Mendocino County to the west and northwest, Glenn County to the northeast and Colusa and Yolo counties to the east.

 The Geysers Geothermal Field is located just south of Cobb.